PolyMet Reports Second Quarter Fiscal 2014 Results

-St. Paul, Minnesota, September 6, 2012 – PolyMet Mining Corp.
-(TSX: POM; NYSE MKT: PLM) (“PolyMet” or the “Company”) today reported that it has filed its financial results for the three months ended July 31, 2012.
-PolyMet controls 100% of the development-stage NorthMet copper-nickel-precious metals ore-body and the nearby Erie Plant, located near Hoyt Lakes in the established mining district of the Mesabi Iron Range in northeastern Minnesota.
+St. Paul, Minnesota, September 11, 2013 – PolyMet Mining Corp.
+(TSX: POM; NYSE MKT: PLM) (PolyMet or the Company) has filed its financial results for the three months ended July 31, 2013.

-Loss for the three months ended July 31, 2012 was $1.982 million compared with $1.187 million in the prior year period.
-General and administrative expenses were $0.837 million compared with $0.930 million in the prior period, excluding non-cash stock based compensation.
-Professional fees decreased by $0.138 million, primarily related to the first-time adoption of IFRS in the prior period.
+- Loss for the three months ended July 31, 2013 was $1.762 million compared with $1.982 million for the prior year period.
+General and administrative expenses in the three months ending July 31, 2013 were $1.283 million compared with $0.837 million in the prior year period, excluding non-cash share based compensation.
+The increase primarily reflects increased costs indirectly related to the successful $60.5 million rights offering completed during the period.

-PolyMet invested $4.072 million into its NorthMet Project during the three months ended July 31, 2012, compared with $7.843 million in the prior year period.
-The prior year period includes the purchase of land funded with proceeds from an Iron Range Resources and Rehabilitation Board loan.
+- PolyMet invested $13.096 million into its NorthMet Project during the six months ended July 31, 2013, compared with $8.168 million in the prior year period, excluding a $2.092 million purchase of wetland restoration properties in the prior year period.

-As of July 31, 2012 PolyMet had spent $46.238 million on environmental review and permitting, of which $39.787 million has been spent since the NorthMet Project moved from exploration to development stage.
+- As of July 31, 2013 PolyMet had spent $61.336 million on environmental review and permitting, of which $54.885 million has been spent since the NorthMet Project moved from exploration to development stage on October 31, 2006, following publication of the Definitive Feasibility Study.

 * * * * *